TTK4130/ttk4130.github.io/docs/numerical-methods-for-odes.rst

     \dot{x} \approx \frac{x_{n+1} - x_n}{h}

 This is a first order approximation to the derivative, which means that the explicit Euler method is a first order method.
-If we wanted higher order methods, we could design (and you will do this in the assignments) schemes that are hiigher order approximations to the derivative.
+If we wanted higher order methods, we could design (and you will do this in the assignments) schemes that are higher order approximations to the derivative.
 But, at any rate, we need to relate this to the function :math:`f(t, x)` if we are going to be able to solve it.
 In this contex, the forward Euler method is defined as: